 \subsection{Gradient Optimization}

-We've found throughout our experiments that the Adam optimizer \cite{Kingma15iclr} that normalizes the step size was crucial for consistent behavior due to the high variance of the gradient estimates.
-We've fixed as a hyperparameter $K_{opt}$ the number of consecutive gradient optimization iterations before \textit{simulation}.
+We've found throughout our experiments that the Adam optimizer~\cite{Kingma15iclr} that normalizes the step size was crucial for consistent behavior due to the high variance of the gradient estimates.
+We've fixed as a hyperparameter $K_{\text{opt}}$ the number of consecutive gradient optimization iterations before \textit{simulation}.
 Together with the step size, this controls a trade-off between accuracy and computational complexity.
 To further ensure moderate step-sizes, we also set a max-norm threshold on the final action update $\normflat{a - \breve{a}}<T_{d_a}^{\max}$, and scaling down the step norm to $T_{d_a}^{\max}$ if necessary.

 In some domains we used an exponential decay on the step size after the Adam step size.
 The calculation for the update of the accumulated action is done as: \begin{linenomath*}

 \end{linenomath*} where $T$ is the number of gradient optimizations performed at this particular action node.